 A senior thesis in math could be either a research project or a deeper study of an important mathematical topic that goes beyond what is covered in undergraduate courses.
 Some faculty who advise a senior thesis will expect the student to begin work on the thesis at the start of the senior year, or during the summer before the senior year, and thereby spend two semester plus perhaps the preceding summer on the thesis.
 Other faculty who advise a senior thesis only require one semester of work.
 Therefore we strongly urge students to choose their advisor and topic by spring of the junior year; the student and advisor will determine the scope of the thesis and how much work needs to be done in the summer and fall.

 If a student spends more than one semester working on the thesis (mathematical work and the writing), then each semester of thesis work before the last one should be taken as a section of Math 3799, Independent Study, which can be repeated for credit (if the student were to spend more than two semesters on the thesis).
-The final semester of thesis work must be taken as Math 3796W, Senior Thesis in Mathematics.
+Only the final semester of thesis work should be taken as Math 3796W, Senior Thesis in Mathematics, and this usually would be the student’s final semester at UConn.
 (Honors students will receive honors credit for taking Math 3799 and 3796W as part of thesis work upon submitting the Honors Final Plan of Study.)